 Treatment: Depends on the underlying cause.

-Melena – Tarry black stools are associated with upper gastrointestinal tract bleeding including the esophagus, stomach, and duodenum but bleeding may also originate from the nose or mouth.
-The blood is broken down by bacteria in the stomach before moving to the lower intestinal tract and out of the anus.
+- Melena – Tarry black stools are associated with upper gastrointestinal tract bleeding including the esophagus, stomach, and duodenum, but bleeding may also originate from the nose or mouth.
+Bacteria break down the blood in the stomach before it moves to the lower intestinal tract and out of the anus.

-Hematochezia – Bright red blood which is associated with lower intestinal (colon and rectum) and anal bleeding.
-This type of blood in the stool is much more obvious than melena.
+- Hematochezia – Bright red blood which is associated with lower intestinal (colon and rectum) and anal bleeding.
+This type of blood in the stool is much more apparent than melena.
 It may be throughout the feces or just on the outside.